HEC Paris in Qatar signs MoU with General Secretariat for Development Planning

 This Vision, instigated by His Highness the Emir Sheikh Hamad bin Khalifa Al Thani (may God protect him), stresses that it is the individual who is the focus and purpose of development.
 Partnerships such as the one signed today with HEC Paris in Qatar contribute to the provision of technical support, and develop the necessary skills to implement the various projects and programs of the National Development Strategy 2011 - 2016, which was launched by His Highness Sheikh Tamim Bin Hamad Al Thani, Heir Apparent and Chairman of GSDP, in March 2011.
 This Memorandum of Understanding is a major achievement, which will contribute to the betterment of the country and its community.
 HEC Paris in Qatar is well known for its practical research, and for its educational and training programs, especially in Executive Education.

 What HEC Paris in Qatar does in this country in terms of developing and educating executives is helping to enable our business and management professionals to compete in the international labor market, and keep them abreast with the growth and development in Qatar, as stipulated in the National Development Strategy 2011 to 2016.
-HEC Paris in Qatar is one of the most prominent universities in the field of Executive Education specialized in business and sciences administration, with it being ranked by the UK’s Financial Times media group as the world’s number one educational establishment of its kind.
+HEC Paris in Qatar is one of the most prominent universities in the field of Executive Education specialized in business and sciences administration, and is ranked #2 worldwide in Executive Education by the Financial Times.
 It has achieved this ranking through offering unique educational curricula and training programs designed to combine theory and practice at the cutting edge of executive training,” he said.

 Professor Ramanantsoa added, “On behalf of HEC Paris I would like to praise the vision of His Highness Sheikh Hamad bin Khalifa Al-Thani and Her Highness Sheikha Moza Bint Nasser, Chairperson of Qatar Foundation for Education, Science and Community Development for their unflinching support of education in Qatar that makes this signing possible.
 HEC Paris is proud of its global reputation for excellence and we are achieving the same thing in the Middle East with HEC Paris in Qatar.
 We appreciate the support we continue to receive through partnering with the Qatar Foundation for Education, Science and Community Development.